High performance training solutions

 NVIDIA GPU Accelerators

 The NVIDIA Ampere family of GPU accelerator cards represents the cutting edge in performance for all AI workloads, offering unprecedented compute density, performance, and flexibility to deliver up to 5 petaFLOPS AI performance in a single system.
-The NVIDIA A100 accelerator is available in either standard PCIe or high-density SXM4 formats.
-The NVIDIA A40 accelerator card features 48GB DDR6 ECC memory and is the entry-level Ampere card.
+The high-end NVIDIA A100 accelerator is available in either standard PCIe or high-density SXM4 formats featuring HBM2 memory, with the mid-range A30 accelerator available as a PCIe card.
 Any of these Ampere passively cooled GPUs offer the flexibility to be installed in a wide variety of both air and liquid cooled server chassis.

 NVIDIA HGX Server